 Another great feature of this pedal is the true-bypass switching, as well as a very durable and rugged chassis, as is customary with Electro Harmonix pedals.
 In short, an affordable, compact, and overall fantastic auto-wah that delivers the goods while being able to easily fit in your pedalboard.

 We then started employing the Range and Sens knobs more aggressively to go into widely experimental territory.
-Naturally, the Range knob controls the envelope filter range, while the Sens knob takes care of the sensitivity.
+Naturally, the Range knob controls the filter range, while the Sens knob takes care of the sensitivity.

 With the 2-way knob on the Up position, we got a nice phaser effect that was very useful, especially when we kept the Speed and Feedback knobs below the 12 o’clock position.
 Just like the envelope effect, the phaser was also very responsive to our playing and dynamics.